One dead after SWAT standoff in Pullman

 The Palouse Area Law Enforcement Critical Incident Response Team is investigating the shooting.
 WSP is leading the investigation.

-The shooting does not appear to have any connection to the killings of four University of Idaho students in Moscow in November, state patrol said in a tweet.
+The shooting does not appear to have any connection to the killings of four University of Idaho students in Moscow in November, WSP said in a tweet.

 Main Street was closed from Spring Street to Bishop Boulevard as authorities investigated Thursday.